openshift/osdctl/docs/command/osdctl_account_cli.md

 ### Options

 ```
-  -i, --account-id string          The AWS Account ID we need to create temporary AWS credentials for -- This argument will not work for CCS accounts
+  -i, --account-id string          The AWS account ID we need to create AWS credentials for -- This argument will not work for CCS accounts
-  -a, --account-name string        The AWS Account CR name to generate the credentials for
+  -a, --account-name string        The AWS account CR we need to create a temporary AWS console URL for
       --account-namespace string   The namespace to keep AWS accounts.
 The default value is aws-account-operator. (default "aws-account-operator")
   -c, --aws-config string          specify AWS config file path
   -p, --aws-profile string         specify AWS profile
   -r, --aws-region string          specify AWS region (default "us-east-1")
   -C, --cluster-id string          The Internal Cluster ID from Hive to create AWS console URL for
-  -d, --duration int               The duration of the cli token.
+  -d, --duration int               The duration of the console session.
 Default value is 3600 seconds(1 hour) (default 3600)
   -h, --help                       help for cli
   -v, --verbose                    Verbose output
 ```